Definitions of Chronic Pain Syndromes

 Caraceni A, Portenoy RK.
 An international survey of cancer pain characteristics and syndromes.
 IASP Task Force on Cancer Pain.
 International Association for the Study of Pain.
 Pain.
 1999 Sep;82(3):263-74.

 Knudsen AK, Brunelli C, Klepstad P, Aass N, Apolone G, Corli O, Montanari M, Caraceni A, Kaasa S. Which domains should be included in a cancer pain classification system?
 Analyses of longitudinal data.
 Pain.
 2012 Mar;153(3):696-703

-Chronic Postsurgical and Posttraumatic Pain
+Chronic Postsurgical or Posttraumatic Pain [Schug et al., 2019]

 The most frequent surgical procedures causing chronic post-surgical pain are breast surgery (including mastectomy with or without axillary node dissection, cosmetic surgery), herniotomy (open or laparoscopic surgery), thoracic surgery (including minimally invasive procedures like thoracoscopic surgery) and the amputation of a limb or other organ.
 Dependent on the type of surgery, chronic postsurgical pain often may be neuropathic pain; on average chronic postsurgical pain is in 30% of cases of neuropathic origin (range 6 to 54% and more).

 Chronic pain can also develop after trauma; the incidence is reported in the range of 46 to 85% after multitrauma.
 Typical examples include posttraumatic osteoarthritis after joint injuries, chronic pain after acute back injury, whiplash injury and burns injury.

 Even if neuropathic mechanisms are crucial, this type of pain should be diagnosed here.